 So when we read about the “Krapfen Test” in a local newspaper and saw that “our Krapfen” was only ranked in fourth place we needed to verify that ourselves.
 The Groissböck Krapfen is absolutely delicious, let me start with this.
 Let’s see if any other Krapfen can come close to it.

-So here are the results of the office jury (so basically me, me, me and a little input from my colleagues; okay only one actually, because the other one lives mostly on S-Budget products and therefore can’t be taken serious.
+So here are the results of the office jury (so basically me, me, me and a little input from my colleagues; okay only one actually, because the other one lives mostly on S-Budget products and therefore can’t be taken seriously.
 But I asked them all for their opinions).
 The ranking is not in order of taste but in order of testing.

 We tested only Krapfen filled with jam, abominations with vanilla cream do not belong in here.
 To make it easy for you I highlighted the Krapfen we liked in bold lettering.
 So before you waste good calories on a tasteless Krapfen, please read my post and then enjoy the one that’s worth it!
 Yours, Pollybert